NewtonLabUWM/Misc_Bioinformatics/toolsAndPipelines/Metaxa2/README.md

-I ended up using both and comparing? (shrug)
+I ended up using both and comparing (shrug)